patrickhuber/wrangle/README.md

 wrangle package install yq@4.31.1
 ```

-You can also install packages by creating a .wrangle(.yml|.json) file in the directory and run the `wrangle restore` command.
+You can also install packages by creating a .wrangle(.yml|.json) file in the directory and run the `wrangle package restore` command.

 > .wrangle.yml